 You can also download it from the Dell Support website to troubleshoot and fix your computer when it fails to boot into their primary operating system due to software or hardware failures.

-For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/serviceabilitytools.
-Click SupportAssist OS Recovery.
+For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at Serviceability Tools at the Dell Support Site.
+Click SupportAssist and then, click SupportAssist OS Recovery.

 Updating the BIOS in Windows